asgeo1/octopress/source/index.markdown

 ---
+title: Need to hire a freelance developer?
 layout: page
 date: 2013-06-18 07:41
 comments: true
 sharing: true
 footer: true
 ---

-# Need to hire a freelance developer?

 You've come to the right place then!
 I may be available at the moment and would
 <a href="mailto:{{site.email}}?subject=hello">love to hear from you</a>.